DimitriGilbert/wordpress-plugin-framework/README.md

 $table->addColumn("hideMe", "hidden col", false, true, false);
 $tabble->addItems([
   // items to display, hey heeyyyyy
-]);
+  // first arg of addColumn is the array key for the value ]);
-// capture output for later use
+// capture output for later use :
 $render = $table->render();
 echo $render;
-// or just display as wordpress would do
+// or just display as wordpress would do...
 $table->display();
 ```